 There are some facts supporting a grant of Applicant's access to classified information.
-She entered the United States in 1995, and began attending a U.S. university.
-She was awarded a master's degree in the United States.
-She has no investments in China.
-She destroyed her Chinese passport, and said she renounced her Chinese citizenship.
+He entered the United States in 1985, and began attending a U.S. university.
+He was awarded a doctorate in the United States.
+He has minimal financial interests in China.
 Applicant was naturalized as a U.S. citizen in 2009.
-She has successfully worked for a government contractor for several years.
-She intends to marry a man who served 20 years in the Navy and has held a security clearance for 44 years.
+His company has successfully worked for a government contractor for many years.
+He has two adult daughters who are U.S. citizens.
+His current wife is a permanent resident in the United States.
+He has excellent references from colleagues.
+He has substantial financial interests in the United States.

-A Guideline B decision concerning a foreign country must take into consideration the geopolitical situation and dangers in that country including from intelligence agents.
-The danger of coercion from the Chinese government or intelligence agents is more likely than in many other countries.
+A Guideline B decision concerning a foreign country must take into consideration the geopolitical situation and dangers in that country including from intelligence agents.2 The danger of coercion from the Chinese government or intelligence agents is more likely than in many other countries.
 China competes with the United States militarily, diplomatically, and through trade.
 China has a history of espionage targeting U.S. military and industrial secrets.

 The weight of the evidence supports denial of Applicant's access to classified information.
-Applicant's mother and sister are citizens and residents of China.
-Applicant has close ties of affection and obligation to her mother and sister.
-"It is not to question Applicant's patriotism to acknowledge that the record in [Applicant's] case raises the reasonable concern that [she] could be placed in a position of having to choose between [her] ties to the U.S. and [her] obligations to [her] foreign family members."
+Applicant's father and sister are citizens and residents of China.
+Applicant has close ties of affection and obligation to his father and sisters.
+His current wife has frequent contact with her family in China.
+"It is not to question Applicant's patriotism to acknowledge that the record in [Applicant's] case raises the reasonable concern that [he] could be placed in a position of having to choose between [his] ties to the U.S. and [his] obligations to [his] foreign family members."
 ISCR Case No. 07-02485 at 5 (App.
 Bd.
 May 9, 2008) (reversing grant of security clearance because of Chinese connections).
-Applicant should not be placed into a position where Chinese government or intelligence officials could coerce her mother, sister, or Applicant, to attempt to obtain classified information.
+Applicant should not be placed into a position where Chinese government or intelligence officials could coerce his father, sisters, or Applicant, to attempt to obtain classified information.
 I conclude Applicant has failed to mitigate the foreign influence security concern.